spaceman1313/PocketSense3/README.md

 higher:
 https://sites.google.com/site/pocketsense/home/msmoneyfixp1/p2

-Transferring from PocketSense for Python 2:
-You should be able to copy your sites.dat and ofx_config.cfg files and use the new scripts without any issues.
+Transferring from PocketSense for Python 2: You should be able to copy your `sites.dat`, `connect.key`, and `ofx_config.cfg` files and use the new scripts without any issues.
 I have not yet tested with an encrypted configuration file.